Huntington, West Virginia: Bridges

-The old 6th Street Bridge closed in the summer of 1993 to allow for the construction of the ramps and approaches in West Virginia and Ohio.
-The new bridge was named the Robert C. Byrd Bridge under an executive order from former Governor Gaston Caperton to honor the U.S. senator from West Virginia who is credited with obtaining the funding for the project that was completed on November 6, 1994.
-The $32.6 million bridge was constructed with $1.4 coming from Ohio, $5.6 coming from West Virginia, and $25.3 in federal funds.
-The famous spires, which once adorned the top of the former span, were saved.
-One is currently on display outside of the Chesapeake city hall at the intersection of State Route 7 and the Robert C. Byrd Bridge.
+The Robert C. Byrd Bridge is a 720 ft continuous truss automobile bridge that crosses the Ohio River between Huntington and Chesapeake, Ohio.
+It was named after United States Senator Robert C. Byrd, who is credited with obtaining the funding for the project that was completed on November 6, 1994, at a cost of $32.6 million.

+The previous bridge, known as the 6th Street Bridge, opened in 1926 and was Huntington's first bridge across the Ohio River.
+Designed in a gothic style, complete with four two-ton spires that rested on top of each peak.
+The spires were saved; one is currently on display outside of the Chesapeake city hall at the intersection of State Route 7 (SR 7) and the Robert C. Byrd Bridge.
 Two others are installed along 9th Street between 3rd and 5th Avenues.

-The East Huntington Bridge (officially the "Frank Gatski Memorial Bridge", also called the "East End Bridge" or the "31st Street Bridge") is a 900 ft cable-stayed bridge crossing the Ohio River at Huntington, West Virginia.
-It carries WV 106 on the West Virginia approach and OH 775 on the Ohio approach.
-The history of the span dates to the early 1970s when possible routings for a future Ohio River span were being discussed.
-To conform to the Huntington city comprehensive plan, the alignment preferred by the city was one that connected to Interstate 64 outside of the city boundaries.
-Many favored a plan about one mile (1.6 km) north of the city along WV 2.
+The East Huntington Bridge (officially the "Frank Gatski Memorial Bridge", also called the "East End Bridge" or the "31st Street Bridge") is a 900 ft cable-stayed bridge crossing the Ohio River at Huntington.
+It carries WV 106 on the West Virginia approach and SR 775 on the Ohio approach.
 Work began on the bridge in 1983 and was completed in August 1985 at a cost of $38 million.
-The designer of the bridge was Arvid Grant and Associated of Olympia, Washington and was the first bridge of its type in West Virginia.
-It was only the second of its kind in the United States since it utilized concrete instead of steel for its construction.
-It was built as a FHWA demonstration project.
-The Ohio River span and approach ramps on both sides of the river completed was what was known as Phase I. Future plans involved tolling the bridge and connecting it to U.S. Route 60 four blocks east The bridge was renamed for Marshall University's first member of the Pro Football Hall of Fame, Frank "Gunner" Gatski, during halftime of the Marshall-UTEP Football game on November 18, 2006.
+The bridge was renamed for Marshall University's first member of the Pro Football Hall of Fame, Frank "Gunner" Gatski, during halftime of the Marshall-UTEP Football game on November 18, 2006.